Prof-Sears/prof-sears.github.io/software_guides/vrew_review/vrew_review.md

 The video editing features are at a bare minimum, but that is a positive for educators.
 There are generative AI features built into Vrew, but those are not useful for my needs.

-**Disclosure** VoyagerX, the creators of Vrew asked me to write this reveiew.
+**Disclosure** VoyagerX, the creators of Vrew asked me to write this.
 I have not been compensated for the review.

 ## Using Vrew

 For this review, I decided to make an updated introduction video for my Liberal Arts Mathematics course.
-I wrote the script, recoreded the video, and saved both to my desktop.
+I wrote the script, recorded the video, and saved both to my desktop.

 The first step is opening a new project.
 ![Image of the New Project Dialog](new_cropped.jpg)